- Home

 David G. Myers

-With support from National Science Foundation grants, Myers' scientific articles have appeared in three dozen scientific periodicals, including Science, American Scientist, Psychological Science, and the American Psychologist.
-In addition to his scholarly writing and his textbooks for introductory and social psychology, he also digests psychological science for the general public.
-His writings have appeared in four dozen magazines, from Today's Education to Scientific American.
-He also has authored five general audience books, including The Pursuit of Happiness and Intuition: Its Powers and Perils.
+With support from National Science Foundation grants, Myers’ scientific articles have appeared in three dozen scientific periodicals, including Science, American Scientist, Psychological Science, and American Psychologist.
+In addition to his scholarly and textbook writing, he digests psychological science for the general public.
+His writings have appeared in four dozen magazines, from Today’s Education to Scientific American.
+He also has authored six general audience books, including, in 2022, How Do We Know Ourselves?
+Curiosities and Marvels of the Human Mind.
+And he blogs about psychology and life at TalkPsych.com.

 David and Carol Myers met and married while undergraduates, and have raised sons Peter and Andrew, and a daughter, Laura.
 They have one grandchild, Allie.